-Any former member who has resigned and who seeks readmission to membership must do so in one of two ways, unless otherwise provided by the applicable APR for the member's license type: by filing an application for readmission in the form and manner prescribed by the BOG, including a statement detailing the reasons the member resigned and the reasons the member is seeking readmission, or by seeking admission by motion pursuant to APR 3(c) (if the former member is licensed in another U.S. jurisdiction and would otherwise qualify for admission under that rule).
+Any former member who has resigned and who seeks readmission to membership must do so in one of two ways: by filing an application for readmission in the form and manner prescribed by the Bar, including a statement detailing the reasons the member resigned and the reasons the member is seeking readmission, or by seeking admission by motion pursuant to APR 3(c) (if the former member is licensed as a lawyer in another U.S. jurisdiction and would otherwise qualify for admission under that rule).

-- 1. A former member filing an application for readmission after voluntary resignation must: - a. pay the application fee, together with such amount as the BOG may establish to defray the cost of processing the application and the cost of investigation; and - b. establish that such person is morally, ethically and professionally qualified to be licensed in the applicable member type and is of good moral character and has the requisite fitness to practice consistent with the requirements for other applicants for admission to practice in the applicable membership type.
+- 1. A former member filing an application for readmission after voluntary resignation must: - a. pay the application fee, together with such amount as the BOG may establish to defray the cost of processing the application and the cost of investigation; and - establish that such person is morally, ethically and professionally qualified to be licensed as the applicable member type and is of good moral character and has the requisite fitness to practice law consistent with the requirements for other applicants for admission to practice law as the applicable member type.
 An application for readmission will be subject to character and fitness investigation and review as described in APR 20-24.3, consistent with other applications for admission. - c.
-In addition to the above requirements, if an application for readmission is granted and: - i) it has been less than four consecutive years since the voluntary resignation, the applicant must establish: - 1) that within the three years prior to the return to Active status the former member has earned and reported approved MCLE credits in a manner consistent with the requirement for one reporting period for an Active member of the same license type, without including the credits that might otherwise be available from the reinstatement/readmission course; and - 2) attend and complete the BOG-approved reinstatement/readmission course. - ii) it has been four or more consecutive years since the voluntary resignation, the petitioner must take and pass the applicable examination required for admission. - d.
-Upon successful completion of the above requirements, the member must pay the license fees and assessments and complete and submit all required licensing forms for the applicable membership type for the year in which the member will be readmitted.
+In addition to the above requirements, if an application for readmission is granted and: - 1) it has been less than four consecutive years since the voluntary resignation, the applicant must establish: - (a) that within the three years prior to readmission the former member has earned and reported approved MCLE credits in a manner consistent with the requirement for one reporting period for an Active member of the same license type, without including the credits that might otherwise be available from the reinstatement/readmission course; and - (b) attend and complete the applicable Bar-sponsored reinstatement/readmission course as set forth in Art.
+III.Sec.D.1.a)(2). - 2) it has been four or more consecutive years since the voluntary resignation, the applicant must take and pass the applicable examination required for admission. - d.
+Upon successful completion of the above requirements, the former member must satisfy the preadmission requirements and be admitted by Supreme Court order as set forth in APR 5, except that: - 1) A lawyer who has been resigned for less than four years need not take and pass the Washington Law Component; and

-2. A voluntarily resigned former member seeking readmission through admission by motion pursuant to APR 3(c) must comply with all requirements for filing such application and for admission upon approval of such application.
+- A LLLT applicant who has been resigned less than four consecutive years need not demonstrate completion of substantive law-related work experience. - 2.
+A voluntarily resigned former member seeking readmission through admission by motion pursuant to APR 3(c) must comply with all requirements for filing such application and for admission upon approval of such application.